 This course presents fundamental concepts and mechanisms of heat transfer processes, including the roles of conduction, convection and radiations in the context of the conservation of energy, steady-state conduction in one and two dimensions is undertaken and unsteady conduction in one dimension using analytical numerical, analytic methods.
-Conduction in simple and three dimensional geometries is also explored.
+Conduction in simple two and three dimensional geometries is also explored.
 Heat transfer by free and forced convection is studied using dimensional analysis and experimental correlation.
 Basic analysis of heat transfer by radiation is carried out.

-The lectures are supplemented by problems and experimental laboratory periods, including the determination of the thermo physical properties of substances and connections experimental methods.
+The lectures are supplemented by problems and experimental laboratory periods, including the determination of the thermo physical properties of substances and experimental heat transfer studies.

-Incropeda & Dewitt, Introduction to Heat Transfer (3rd ed).
+Incropera and Dewitt, Introduction to Heat Transfer, 4th ed.

-MEE431A/B: Stress Analysis (GMF431A/B: Analyse des contraintes)
+MEE43 | A/B: Stress Analysis (GMF43 | A/B: Analyse des contraintes)